paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 # LiteTest Glossary

-This glossry defines terms generally used in LiteTest and terms often used in the testing domain.
+This glossary defines terms generally used in LiteTest and terms often used in the testing domain.
 It is companion document to the other LiteTest documents.

 `Click to view` chapter, sections, and subsections: